-Thanks to these two studies, Botox is beginning to emerge as another weapon in the arsenal of treatments for foot pain.
+Thanks to these studies, Botox is beginning to emerge as another weapon in the arsenal of treatments for foot pain.
 And as an added bonus, it might even keep your feet looking smooth and wrinkle free.

 At Tanglewood Foot Specialists, I am willing to explore any legitimate treatment if it means leaving your feet pain free.
 If you are experiencing foot pain because of Morton’s neuroma, plantar fasciitis or any other condition, make an appointment to see me today.
 I will do whatever is needed to manage your discomfort.